 The risk factors used in this tool are known to increase the chance of poor health, school, and developmental outcomes for young children.
 Economic hardship paired with any of the listed risk factors may indicate a greater chance of poor outcomes.
 Children with three or more risks are exceptionally vulnerable.
 Information about the prevalence of young children experiencing these risks can inform policies aimed at improving outcomes for vulnerable children and reducing the number of children experiencing early risks.

 NOTE: Users may sometimes see a single asterisk for a group displayed on the chart indicating a percentage may be "unreliable" This occurs when a state has a relatively small number of children in a particular group, such as children age 3 to 5 with a teen parent.
 Highly unreliable results, due to very small numbers of children in particular groups, will be indicated by two asterisks next to the group label.
 States with lower populations will have more unreliable results.

 In addition, a third chart will show young children (in the specified age band) who are experiencing multiple risks (any combination of the seven risk factors and low income).

-For specific dollar amounts associated with each poverty level for different family sizes, please see NCCP’s Income Converter.
+For specific dollar amounts associated with each poverty threshold for different family sizes, please see the US Census website.

-Please contact us at firstname.lastname@example.org if you are interested in having NCCP work with your organization to provide:
+Please contact us at firstname.lastname@example.org if you are interested in having NCCP provide: